 Your support allows the Garden to continue to give back to the Triad by presenting an aesthetically pleasing, fine modern public garden.
-We provide public education programs for children and adults; introduce plants to the greater community of nursery professionals, horticulturists, and gardening public.
+We provide educational programs for children and adults; introduce plants to the greater community of nursery professionals, horticulturists, and gardening public.

-Contributions allow the Garden to continue our Educational Programs:
+Contributions allow the Garden to continue our Programs:

-Elementary Education Program – each student, K-5, who tours the Garden discovers the importance of the life cycle of a seed.
-Each will take home their own seed kit, watching the seed grow into a healthy vegetable that can provide for healthier eating lifestyles.
+Elementary Education Program – each student, K-5, who tour the Garden discovers the life cycle of a seed and learn how plants adapt.
+After the tour, they take home their own seed kit to watch the seeds grow into a vegetable that will provide a healthier eating lifestyles.

 Support allows the Garden to GROW!!
 We are excited to announce our newest Garden Project.
 A new home for our “Dancing Cranes”.
 If you haven’t visited in a while, we invite you to visit and share our excitement for our current Garden project.

 Our plan is to install a Rill and Reflecting Pool, which will house the beautiful bronze sculpture, “Dancing Cranes” by Lloyd LeBlanc.
 Donated to the Garden from Joseph M. Bryan, Jr., the sculpture is currently living in our Welcome Center.
 Help us build them a new home.

 As we begin our fundraising, we have received a lead gift of $50,000 from a longtime enthusiastic donor toward our $250,000 goal.
 We are off and running and plan to present their new home soon.